virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 Believe it or not, it works like magic!

 Know you know how to solve a new _learning problem_.

+Bonus tip:

+When trying to know about a library or framework or tool, use these two methods:

+- search for them on Medium.com
+- search for them on YouTube or another video/learning channel

+Both these will show how others are using it or how else it can be used, often better than learning from the documentations initially.

 Now, how to choose from the myriad of tools and libraries available?